Meta (augmented reality company)

 Meta was a company that designed augmented reality products.
-The company was founded by Meron Gribetz in 2012, based on the "Extramissive spatial imaging digital eye glass" technology invented by Gribetz and Mann originally filed with the US Patent and Trademark office Jan 3, 2013.
+The company was founded by Meron Gribetz in 2012, based on the "Extramissive spatial imaging digital eye glass" technology invented by Gribetz and Steve Mann originally filed with the US Patent and Trademark office Jan 3, 2013.

 The company furloughed two-thirds of its approximately 100 employees in September 2018.
 In 2019, the company declared itself insolvent after its primary lender foreclosed and sold all of the company's assets.

 Products

-The company's products included the Meta 1 and Meta 2 Developer Kits, headsets by which users could view and manipulate holographic images.
+The company's products included the Meta 1 and Meta 2 Developer Kits, headsets with which users could view and manipulate computer-generated images using optical see-through displays.

 History

 Meta was founded by Meron Gribetz while he was a student at Columbia University.
 In 2013, Meta launched a crowd-funded Kickstarter campaign that raised $194,444.
 Also in 2013, Meta was accepted into the Y Combinator's seed accelerator program.
 Steve Mann became the company's chief scientist and Steven Feiner became an adviser.

 In 2014, founder Gribetz was awarded the "30 Under 30 award" in the technology category by Forbes and Meta won best heads-up display award for the Meta Pro at the Consumer Electronics Show.
 Meta presented the Meta 1 Developer Kit with a live medical demo at 2014's TechCrunch Disrupt in San Francisco.

 In September 2014, Meta began to ship its Meta 1 Developer Kit.